genexus-books/Saia/saia-docs/docs/Documents.md

 It refers to ways to structure documents (unstructured data) so that LLMs can best interact with them.
 The most common way that indexes are used is in a `retrieval` step before interacting with a LLM.

-Index configuration can be checked on the `Search Documents` console section.
-There is a list of `Search Profiles` and each one with the possibility to use a specific index.
+Index configuration can be checked on the `RAG Assistants` console section.
+There is a list of `RAG Assistants` and each one with the possibility to use a specific index.
 You can also check and modify this information with the associated [API](./SearchIndexProfile.md).

 ## Chunks